Systemic lupus erythematosus

 Though the pathogenesis of SLE is complex and not yet completely understood, there is a known genetic predisposition with multiple twin studies demonstrating higher concordance in monozygotic twins 19.
 Susceptibility likely results from a combination of multiple genetic and epigenetic aberrations with over 60 risk loci identified.
-Changes in gene expression contributing to SLE can be due to any and all of the sequence mutation, DNA methylation, histone modification, and changes to the transcriptome (e.g. miRNAs and lncRNAs 20,21.
+Changes in gene expression contributing to SLE can be due to a variety of genetic and epigenetic alterations including sequence mutation, DNA-methylation, histone modification, and changes to the transcriptome (e.g. miRNAs and lncRNAs) 20,21.

 Ultraviolet light (increased keratinocyte apoptosis), infection (via molecular mimicry and bacterial CpG motifs), smoking (odds ratio (OR): 1.56 in current smokers, 1.23 in ex-smokers), environmental pollutants (silica) and intestinal dysbiosis are all known risk factors for SLE.

-A number of culprit drugs have been involved in the development of drug-induced lupus which is a similar but separate disease entity characterized by generation of anti-dsDNA and anti-histone antibodies and a more protracted disease course resolving with withdrawal of the causative medicine.
-Drugs include chlorpromazine, diltiazem, hydralazine, IFN-alpha, isoniazid, methyldopa, minocycline, penicillamine, procainamide, quinidine.
+A number of culprit drugs have been involved in the development of drug-induced lupus which is a similar but separate disease entity characterized by generation of anti-dsDNA and anti-histone antibodies and a more protracted disease course resolving with the withdrawal of the causative medicine.
+Drugs include chlorpromazine, diltiazem, hydralazine, IFN-alpha, isoniazid, methyldopa, minocycline, penicillamine, procainamide, and quinidine.

 TNF inhibitors can similarly induce autoantibodies in up to 70-80% of patients but rarely causes clinical lupus.